 The most popular dish is a range of apple pies.
 When we say “a range”, we mean that the top 7 most popular apple pies across Hirosaki City are also sold here!

-If you are a vegetarian or vegan, order their spicy keema curry (the 3rd phot in the IG post above).
-But note the rice portion and the curry paste aren’t proportional.
+If you are a vegetarian or vegan, order their spicy keema curry (the 3rd photo in the IG post above).
+But note that the rice portion and the curry paste aren’t proportional.
 We ended up eating the curry rice with the toast we had with us.
 Otherwise, it was simply too salty (´▽`*).

 We were lucky that those who sat at the end table sensed we wanted to take photos of the garden, and said “please feel free to get close to the glass wall”.
 So, we got a photo of the garden view from the tea room with Mt.
 Iwaki as the backdrop!